CERT-Polska/karton/docs/index.rst

 Welcome to karton's documentation!
 ==================================
 Karton is a library made for analysis backend orchestration.
-Allows you to build flexible malware analysis pipelines and attach new systems (`Kartonik`) with ease.
+Allows you to build flexible malware analysis pipelines and attach new Karton Services with ease.

 This is achieved by combining powers of a few existing solutions, karton just glues them together and allows you to have some sane amount of abstraction over them.